moneroexamples/openmonero/README.md

 ## Example compilation on Ubuntu 16.04

 Below are example and basic instructions on how to setup up and run Open Monero on Ubuntu 16.04.
+For other Linux operating systems, the instructions are analogical.

 #### Monero download and compilation